Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 #### 2. Lab2 Introduction iverilog gtkwave part1

-How to work with iverilog and gtkwave?
+How to use Iverilog and Gtkwave?

-Go to design folder verilog_files and load design in iverilog using cmd `iverilog design_file.v tb_design_file.v`
+Go to design folder verilog_files and load design in iverilog using cmd `iverilog design_file.v tb_design_file.v`.
 An executable file called a.out will be created.
-When it's executed, it dumps the vcd file.
+When it's executed, it dumps the .vcd file.
-Load the vcd file in gtkwave.
+Load the vcd file in gtkwave to view the waveform.
-The testbench is seen within which the uut(unit under test) is seen.
+The testbench is seen, within which the uut(unit under test) is seen.
 The waveform shows the functionality of a MUX.

 ![d1sk2l2_1](/images/d1sk2l2_1.png)